 That’s over $1,000 of my hard-earned money not going toward my loan or anything to benefit myself for that matter.

-It’s crucial that you know what your interest rate is and how much of your money interest is eating up each month early on.
+It’s crucial that you check out sites like VisiTalk, call up the insurance company, and know what your interest rate is and how much of your money interest is eating up each month early on.

 2. Consider Refinancing

 If you realize that your interest rate is super high, you might want to consider refinancing your loan.
 You might want to wait until you’ve made a few payments on time and allow your credit score to increase.
 Then, you can start getting quotes on a refinance so you can lower your interest rate.